 There are basically four categories of nutritional components.
 The first and largest is the minerals, 60 are considered essential nutrients.
 Now essential in this framework means the body cannot produce these nutrients by itself and thus the body requires those nutritional components to come in through the diet, water or supplements.
 So 60 of those 90 are minerals.

 The next category are vitamins and there are 16 vitamins.

 The next category is amino acids and there are 12 amino acids in the list of 90.
 That makes 88.
 And then there’s essential fatty acids, which are found in fish oil, flax oil, etc. There are two to three essential fatty acids, which adds up to 90 or 91 essential nutrients.

 What Happens If We Are Deficient In These Nutrients?

 There are approximately 900 different diseases that are directly associated with vitamin, mineral, amino acid and essential fatty acid deficiencies.
-These 90 essential nutrients are essential in helping prevent basically every chronic disease that’s in all of the first and second and third world countries, including the likes of arthritis, rheumatoid arthritis, gout, bone diseases, soft tissue diseases that effect the brain and heart, that includes strokes, diabetes, heart disease, lung disease, most forms of cancer, and the list goes on and on and on in these 900 diseases.
+These 90 essential nutrients are essential in helping prevent basically every chronic disease that’s in all of the first and second and third world countries.
+Which includes the likes of arthritis, rheumatoid arthritis, gout, bone diseases, soft tissue diseases that effect the brain and heart, that includes strokes, diabetes, heart disease, lung disease, most forms of cancer, and the list goes on and on and on in these 900 diseases.